valencik/mastersAPSC/documents/thesis/thesis.md

 If we want to find authors who have not published together but do publish on similar keywords, this analysis is not optimal.
 A more efficient approach would leverage the graph data in Section [Nuclide Graphs](#nuclide-graphs).
 The selector rules found above could be used to enlarge the search query for a graph.
-So instead of searching for just `290LV` we could enlarge the search by also including papers with `286FL`.
+So instead of searching for just `290LV` we could enlarge the search by also including entries with `286FL`.
-Alternatively we could reduce the search results by including only papers with both `290LV` and `286FL`.
+Alternatively we could reduce the search results by including only entries with both `290LV` and `286FL`.
 %- I could make a list of the total coauthors for any given author.
 %- Then I could cheaply lookup an author in an association rule (perhaps the rhs author) and see if i find the other authors in the rule.
 %- If we consider the p -> s results as groups of selectors that frequently appear together, can we then take a -> s results and ...do something.